 Soledad Fox Maura is a Professor of Spanish and Comparative Literature at Williams College.
 She has a PhD in Comparative Literature from the City University of New York, is a former Fulbright Senior Research Scholar, and has published two books and many articles on Spanish culture and history, and the Spanish Civil War.

 "Jorge Semprún packed four or five lives into one.
 Artist, prisoner, freedom fighter, diplomat, organizer—in his eighty-seven years he quite literally embodied the story of a whole continent.
 Soledad Fox's superb biography tells his story with clarity, grace, and high style, just as Semprún lived.
-This is an essential book, biography and history told with novelistic precision."Jonathan Blitzer, The New Yorker
+This is an essential book, biography and history told with novelistic precision."Jonathan Blitzer, writer for The New Yorker

 "In this fascinating biography, Soledad Fox demonstrates how Semprún's many lives not only fueled his writing, but also freed him to reinvent them as "auto-fiction."
 No less important, Fox throws the spotlight on a man little known in the English-speaking world whose extraordinary life and literature mirror the multiple traumas of Europe's 20th century."—Alan Riding, author of And The Show Went On: Cultural Life in Nazi-Occupied Paris